-While the primary goal of the landing page - to get a customer to fulfil the CTA - remains the same, an SEO landing page is intrinsically different from its PPC counterpart.
+While the primary goal of the landing page - is to get a customer to fulfil the CTA - remains the same, an SEO landing page is intrinsically different from its PPC counterpart.
 When key phrases connected to your business are searched in a search engine such as Google, the goal is that your business is on the top of the list, ensuring that the maximum amount of potential customers are redirected to your landing page.

 This is a more organic way of attracting customers - as opposed to the PPC landing page whereby you have paid to redirect the consumer to your landing page.

 Every search engine has its own algorithm to produce its SERP - and this algorithm is very often a closely guarded secret - as is the case with Google.
 There are, however, certain factors we know and can use to our advantage to propel our SEO campaigns.

 The study of what target keywords consumers use when searching for your product is therefore essential in optimising your SEO landing page.
 Incorporating these keywords and phrases in your SEO landing pages is therefore vital.
 These are the critical sections in which to include keywords:

-The title of your page that appears as a blue link on the SERP.
+The title of your SEO landing page that appears as a blue link on the SERP.